rzashakeri/beautify-github-profile/readme.md

 # 🚩 What do we do after seeing these profiles ?

 Well, so far you have been able to find cool ideas from the profiles of different people.
-Now it's time to use different tools to beautify your gate hub profile, which you can access from the list below.
+Now it's time to use different tools to beautify your github profile, which you can access from the list below.

 ## 🧩 Badges 👇